Vocento/magento-composer-installers/README.md

 This would install your package to the root path when a user runs `php composer.phar install`.

-**Extra Configurations**:
+## Extra Configurations

-This package have the possibility of setup some extra configs related to ignoring files on the install proccesses of the packages.
-There is a general config to exclude files from all packages that will be installed and there are three configs to exclude files for each package that can be installed.
+This package has the possibility of setup some extra configurations related to ignoring files on the install proccesses of the packages.
+There is a general configuration to exclude files from all packages that will be installed, and there are three configurations to exclude files for each package that can be installed.

 The names for the general exclude files configuration and for the three supported packages types configurations are:

-    -'exclude-magento-files'
-    -'exclude-magento-core-files'
-    -'exclude-magento-community-files'
-    -'exclude-magento-statics-files'
+- `exclude-magento-files`
+- `exclude-magento-core-files`
+- `exclude-magento-community-files`
+- `exclude-magento-statics-files`

 You can add custom exclude-file configurations to your own custom installers.